Quiet German town mourns 18 young lives lost in Alps plane crash

 French investigators searched for clues as to why the German Airbus flying from Barcelona to Duesseldorf ploughed into an Alpine mountainside, killing all 150 on board.

-The 16 German students, all about 15 years old, had started learning Spanish at the start of the school year and were picked from 40 applicants to attend the popular language exchange program.
+The 16 German students, all about 15 years old, had started learning Spanish at the start of the school year and were picked from 40 applicants to the popular language exchange programme.
 A group of Spanish students spent a week in Haltern in December.

 "Someone asked me how many we have at our school.
 Without thinking, I answered 1,283.
 There are actually 16 fewer now," said Wessel, who was close to tears.
 "It's all so horrible that I can hardly find words."